SBSM-NC-BP/ProfSynapse_For_State_Education_Data/README.md

 General: https://youtu.be/cV0cPElzg4A
 Code Interpreter (from the Goddess GodaGo): https://www.youtube.com/watch?v=BL9x1SuNLRo

 Feel free to explore, customize, and innovate.
-We're excited to see where you'll take Synapse_CoR!
+We're excited to see where the community will take this project!

-For more goodies, check out our links: https://www.synapticlabs.ai/
+# Credits:
+https://www.synapticlabs.ai/
 Instagram & TikTok @synapticlabs